 It may give you eternal happiness, but what if one has to suffer alone in your stead?

-Society is aware of the child’s existence but it is for the best to act like bystanders so that their happiness is not jeopardized.
+The society is aware of the child’s existence but it is for the best to act like bystanders so that their happiness is not jeopardized.
 The people have their long-lasting grandeur life as long as they abuse the child or abandon it to its own despair.
-When the society of Omelas complies with the condition, they gain satisfaction and bliss in living but lose their sense of humanity.
+When the society of Omelas comply with the condition, they gain the satisfaction and bliss in living but lose their sense of humanity.
 In other words, the price paid for using the unfortunate for personal gain is a permanent sense of happiness, unless the evil deed is stopped.

 The setting in the story is crucial to the reader’s understanding of the minority’s decision to leave Omelas.
 Even though they know that their departure from the city will take away their privileges, they instinctively insist upon rejecting what the utopian city represents in the story.
 When they walk ahead into “a place even less imaginable to most of them than the city of happiness”, they leave behind not only their prosperous lives but the inhumane exploitations on a child.
 It may be a utopia for the people of Omelas, but it is in fact, a dystopia for the unfortunate child locked in the basement under the lively city.